streamnative/kop/docs/schema.md

 kopSchemaRegistryEnable=true
 ```

-By default, the Schema Registry listens on port 8001 by default, which means you should add the following property to create your Kafka producer or consumer.
+By default, the Schema Registry listens on port 8001, which means you should add the following property to create your Kafka producer or consumer.

 ```properties
 schema.registry.url=http://<broker-ip>:8001